NabiKAZ/Instagram-API-wiki/Home.md

 ## Setting a proxy

-**Note:** Using proxys in the API works fine, so if you don't get any response it's because Instagram server is refusing to connect with it.
+**Note:** Using proxys in the API works fine, so if you don't get any response it's because Instagram's server is refusing to connect with the proxy (or because the proxy doesn't work).

 ```php
 // HTTP proxy needing authentication.